radi0sus/cshm-cc/README.md

 ## Remarks
 - All parameter calculations are based on the estimated coordination number(s).
 - Parameters like angles and distances are calculated from the atomic coordinates using the `gemmi` module.
-Therefore, symmetry operations may differ from those in the CIF.
+Therefore, symmetry operations for bonded atoms may differ from those in the CIF.
   Estimated standard deviations (e.s.d.) on bond lengths and angles are not calculated.
 - The advantage of this method, compared to the one in the classic version, is that it now recognizes a much larger number of CIFs, especially those from the COD.
   A bonding section in the CIF file is no longer required.